infracost/actions/examples/terraform-directory/README.md

       - name: Install terraform
         uses: hashicorp/setup-terraform@v1
         with:
-          terraform_wrapper: false # This is required so the `terraform show` command outputs valid JSON
+          terraform_wrapper: false # This is recommended so the `terraform show` command outputs valid JSON

       # IMPORTANT: add any required steps here to setup cloud credentials so Terraform can run